Self-supervised debiasing using low rank regularization: Results

 \textbf{Baselines.} We mainly target baselines consisting of recent advanced self-supervised learning methods, SimCLR \citep{chen2020simple}, VICReg \citep{bardes2021vicreg}, and SimSiam \citep{chen2021exploring}, which can be categorized into contrastive (SimCLR) and non-contrastive (VICReg, SimSiam) methods.
 We further report the performance of vanilla networks trained by ERM, and other supervised debiasing methods such as LNL \citep{kim2019learning}, EnD \citep{tartaglione2021end}, and upweighting-based algorithms, JTT \citep{liu2021just} and CVaR DRO \citep{levy2020large}, which can be categorized into methods that leverage annotations on dataset bias (LNL, EnD) or not (JTT, CVaR DRO).

 \textbf{Optimization setting.} Both bias and main encoder is pretrained with SimCLR \citep{chen2020simple} for 100 epochs on UTKFace, and 20 epochs on CelebA, respectively, using ResNet-18, Adam optimizer and cosine annealing learning rate scheduling \citep{loshchilov2016sgdr}.
 We use a MLP with one hidden layer for projection networks as in SimCLR.
 All the other baseline results are reproduced by tuning the hyperparameters and optimization settings using the same backbone architecture.
-We report the results of the model with the highest bias-conflicting test accuracy over those with improved unbiased test accuracy compared to the corresponding baseline algorithms, i.e., SimCLR for ours.
-The same criteria are applied to supervised baselines, while JTT often sacrifices unbiased accuracy for highly improved bias-conflict accuracy.
-More details about the dataset and simulation settings are provided in the supplementary material.
+We report the results of the model with the highest bias-conflicting test accuracy over those with improved unbiased test accuracy compared to the corresponding baseline algorithms, i.e., SimCLR for ours (More experimental details in Appendix \ref{sec: experimental setup}).